 Providing reintegration and preparation for independent living

-101 Street Apartments is a 24 bed community based residential treatment facility for adult males on release under the authority of Federal and Provincial justice services.
+101 Street Apartments is a 24 bed community based residential treatment facility for adult males on release under the authority of Federal justice services.
+101 Street Apartments provides 24 hour, 7 day a week accommodation, supervision and counselling in a safe, supportive, stable environment to help clients safely and gradually re-adjust to the community after incarceration and develop a pro-social lifestyle.

 Areas of Specialization